Lumieducation/H5P-Nodejs-library/docs/advanced/addons.md

 **Editor:** The MathDisplay addon will **not** be automatically enabled in the editor.
 There are two ways to enable it:

-1. Use a custom H5P.MathDisplay addon, that uses a h5p-nodejs-library extension to avoid the server-wide configuration below.
+1. Use a custom H5P.MathDisplay addon, that uses a lumieducation extension to avoid the server-wide configuration below.

 2. Set the configuration property `editorAddons` in your implementation of `IH5PConfig` to something like: